-- Selecting a topic or position on an issue; being assigned a topic, researching - topics and choosing the proper material to support the position Identify issues, define vital questions, and analyze evidence that leads to well- reasoned judgments and conclusions - Organizing your ideas in a logical, cogent manner - Writing clearly using lively, expressive words - Using proper presentation methods and aids in delivering a speech to an audience

-You also will learn to be an intelligent, thoughtful and critical listener.
-As such, you will be responsible for the following:

-- Expressing your opinions about a speech topic, which may be based on Speech Rubric - Doing so in a constructive, supportive manner
+- Selecting a topic or position on an issue; researching the topic; and choosing the proper material to support the position. - Organizing your ideas in a logical, cogent manner. - Writing clearly using lively words. - Using proper presentation methods to deliver a speech to an audience. - As a listener, you will be responsible for the following: - Critiquing speeches based on the guidelines for proper public discourse. - Expressing your opinions about a speech topic. - Doing so in a constructive, supportive manner.